njtierney/njtierney.github.io/Resources.md

 # Data Visualisation

-`ggplot`
+`ggplot2`

 If you are going to do a plot in R, it should be in ggplot.
-It takes about 5 minutes to get the hang of, and once you've got it down you can create plots that make sense, behave how you expect, look fantastic.
+It takes about 5 minutes to get the hang of, and once you've got it down you can create plots that make sense, behave how you expect, and look fantastic.

 ggplot ollows a logical syntax adapted from the book "The Grammar of Graphics".
 It makes visualisation make sense.
-And there are lots of other packages that build upon it to make it more awesome, such as GGally.
+And there are lots of other packages that build upon it to make it more awesome, such as [GGally](), [ggalt](), [ggExtra](), [ggforce](), [gganimate](), and [ggbeeswarm](), to name a few!

-So here are some ggplot resources in order of usefulness
+Here are some ggplot resources in order of usefulness

 - The [RStudio ggplot cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/05/ggplot2-cheatsheet.pdf) sits pinned up above my desk.
+- [The official documentation](docs.ggplot2.org/current)
 - [The R Graphics Cookbook](http://www.cookbook-r.com/Graphs/) usually has the answers for what I'm after.
-- [The official documentation](docs.ggplot2.org/current)
+- I also recently discovered the [ggplot2 wiki](https://github.com/hadley/ggplot2/wiki), which has some great case studies and examples.
 - [This handout](http://www.ceb-institute.org/bbs/wp-content/uploads/2011/09/handout_ggplot2.pdf) provides an introduction to ggplot.
-- [The ggplot index](http://docs.ggplot2.org/current/index.html) The ggplot index page is usually where I head to first off when I want to understand how to add and build upon my graphs.
-- I also recently discovered the [ggplot2 wiki](https://github.com/hadley/ggplot2/wiki), which has some great case studies and examples.

 # plotly